Answers to Some Questions We Get Asked Every Day!

 Most tour operators organize transportation but if you need to get from Baltra to Puerto Ayora there are some steps you will need to take.

-The bus ride to the Baltra side of “Canal de Itabaca” takes about 10 minutes.
+2. The bus ride to the Baltra side of “Canal de Itabaca” takes about 10 minutes.
 Once there you will have to board a ferry .
-The ferries take the luggage on top so make sure you place it there.
-Take your hand luggage or delicate items with you as well.
-Crossing the Itabaca Channel is quite short and has a cost of 80c – $1.
-Be very careful when arriving and de-boarding the ferry.
-Many people have slipped and fell in this manoever.
+The ferries take the luggage on top, but the baggage handlers will transfer your bag from the bus to the ferry.
+Take your hand luggage or delicate items with you.
+Crossing the Itabaca Channel is quite short and has a cost of $1

-Once in the Santa Cruz side of the Itabaca Channel you will have two options for the 40 kilometer drive to Puerto Ayora.
+3. Once on the Santa Cruz side of the Itabaca Channel you will have two options for the 40 kilometer drive to Puerto Ayora.
 Buses and taxis are available.
-Buses are definitely slower but charge approx USD 2 for the transfer.
-Taxis are faster but a private one will charge about USD 18.
-Taxis take up to four people, so make some friends in the plane or at the airport and you can Split the fare!
+Buses are definitely slower but charge approx USD 5 for the transfer.
+Taxis are faster but a private one will charge about USD 25.
+Taxis take up to four people, so make some friends on the plane or at the airport and you can Split the fare!
 If you arrive by taxi to Puerto Ayora, the drives will require a drop off place.
 Make sure you know your accommodation’s name or location.
-If arriving by bus you will find the last stop is close to the peer.
-You can orient yourself from there or take a taxi (USD 1) to the place where you will be staying.
+If arriving by bus you will find the last stop is close to the pier.
+You can orient yourself from there or take a taxi (USD 1.50) to the place where you will be staying.

 The return trip is very much the same.